Bauer312/weather-effect/bib.md

 ### Bahill, A. Terry. *The Science of Baseball*.
 2nd ed.
 Springer, 2019.

 ### Constancio, Chris.
 “Temperature Effects.” *The Hardball Times*, 23 Oct.
 2006, https://tht.fangraphs.com/temperature-effects/.
 Accessed 3 April 2019.
+    The author analyzed 2000 games from the 05-06 season to determine the effects of temperature on various aspects of the game.
+After some analysis, he determined that Pitchers generally have worse control but higher strikeout rates and better luck with balls in play in cold weather.
+On the offensive side of the ball, it is noted that home-runs are rare and batted balls in play are less likely to lead to hits.
 ### Schifman, Gerald.
 “Cold Weather, Positions and Penalties.” *The Hardball Times*, 7 Jan 2016, https://tht.fangraphs.com/cold-weather-positions-and-penalties/.
 Accessed 3 April 2019.

 ### Zimmerman, Jeff.
 “Quick Study: Cold-Weather Effects on Velocity.” *FanGraphs*, 12 April 2016, https://blogs.fangraphs.com/instagraphs/quick-study-cold-weather-effects-on-velocity/.
 Accessed 3 April 2019.